Real Writing Year 3, Unit 6

 This writing unit for Year 3 is built around an original model text by Jo Franklin - an explanation text about magnets.
 The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

-In this two-week unit, pupils will read an information text, explaining how magnets are used in everyday objects.
-They will have an opportunity to learn some precise, subject-specific vocabulary as well as some of the writing techniques associated with composing explanatory texts.
+In this two-week unit, pupils will read an example explanatory text on how magnets are used in everyday objects.
+They will have an opportunity to learn some precise, subject-specific vocabulary as well as some of the key features of explanation texts.
 It will culminate in them writing their own explanatory information leaflet about magnets

 Key curriculum skills